 Do I need CPQ if I already use Salesforce?

-Salesforce has its own CPQ product that lives natively in the platform, but it requires significant admin resources to configure and maintain.
+Salesforce has its own CPQ product (Salesforce CPQ, formerly SteelBrick), but it requires significant admin resources to configure and maintain.
 Tools like DealHub offer Salesforce-native CPQ with faster implementation.
-If your pricing is straightforward (fewer than 20 products, no complex bundles or usage-based pricing), PandaDoc's proposal automation or even HubSpot's built-in quotes might be all you need.
-The test is simple: if reps are building quotes in spreadsheets, you need CPQ.
+If your pricing is straightforward, PandaDoc's proposal automation might be all you need.

 How much does DealHub cost?

-DealHub uses custom pricing that typically falls in the $50-100/user/month range depending on which modules you need (CPQ, DealRoom, billing) and team size.
+DealHub uses custom pricing that typically falls in the $50-100/user/month range depending on modules and team size.
 Annual contracts are standard.
-The DealRoom digital sales room feature is included with CPQ or available standalone.
-Request a custom quote based on your specific needs.
-Implementation costs vary but budget for at least 4-8 weeks of setup time.
+Request a custom quote based on your specific needs around CPQ, billing, and deal room features.

 What's the difference between CPQ and proposal software?

-CPQ handles complex product configuration, pricing rules, discount governance, and approval workflows for companies with many SKUs or variable pricing models.
+CPQ handles complex product configuration, pricing rules, and discount governance for companies with many SKUs or variable pricing.
 Proposal software like PandaDoc focuses on document creation, e-signatures, and deal tracking.
 Many teams need proposal software; fewer need full CPQ.
-The dividing line is pricing complexity: if you can price deals in your head, you need proposal software.
-If you need a calculator, you need CPQ.
+Start with your quoting complexity to decide.

 Get Weekly Tool Intel